Jouda-asaad/basic-OBD2-interface/README.md

 Once the setup is complete, you can run the application.

-*   To run with the default port (`/dev/rfcomm99`):
+*   **For USB Adapters:**
+    The script can auto-detect the serial port for most USB ELM327 adapters.
+Simply run:
     ```bash
     python CarInterface.py
     ```

-*   If you bound the adapter to a different port, specify it with the `--port` flag:
+*   **For Bluetooth Adapters:**
+    If you have configured a Bluetooth adapter using `rfcomm` (as described in the setup), you must specify the port:
     ```bash
-    python CarInterface.py --port /dev/your_rfcomm_port
+    python CarInterface.py --port /dev/rfcomm99
     ```
+    Replace `/dev/rfcomm99` with the port you created.

 Press the `ESC` key on a connected keyboard to close the application.